mririgoyen/codex/.github/ISSUE_TEMPLATE/4_question.md

 ---
 name: Have a question?
-title: 'Feel free to ask more general questions.'
+about: 'Feel free to ask more general questions.'
 labels: Question
 ---